HawtStrokes/HawtLib/README.md

 3. **HawtProfiling** – profiling library
 4. **HawtParsing** – file parsing library (currenly only supports INI, a JSON parser is still under development)
 5. **HawtCrypto** – cryptograhic library
+6. **HawtDataStructrues** – Data Strcuture library (currently only has a general tree implementation)

 A demo usage of each library can be seen in [HawtStrokes/HawtLibDemo](https://github.com/HawtStrokes/HawtLib/tree/main/HawtLibDemo).